jschoch/jsonstruct/README.md

 **description

-## this is not working yet....
+## this is barely working, contributors welcome....

-first add the archive, not done yet though...

-run `mix jsst` and this will create struct definitions in ./lib/structs
+install in your mix.exs and do the old mix deps.get create a dir `./schema` add some json schema and ensure there are no pattern properties ensure the root title matches the module name you expect for your structs run `mix jsst` and this will create struct definitions in `./lib/#{module_name}_jsst_struct` if you don't like usine `./schema` pass the schema dir as an arg to the mix task `mix jsst my_fancy_schema_dir`

+### TODO

+  test with hex and or archive install

 ## Installation